microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 In this lab you will build a custom engine agent using Teams Toolkit for Visual Studio Code.
 You will also utilize Azure OpenAI models in your custom engine agent and define your first prompt.

-???+ info "Navigating the Build your own agent labs (Build Path)"
+???+ "Navigating the Build your own agent labs (Build Path)"
     - [Lab B0 - Prerequisites](/copilot-camp/pages/custom-engine/00-prerequisites)
     - [Lab B1 - Build a custom engine agent using Azure OpenAI and Teams Toolkit](/copilot-camp/pages/custom-engine/01-custom-engine-agent) (📍 You are here)
     - [Lab B2 - Index your data in Azure AI Search and bring it into your custom engine agent](/copilot-camp/pages/custom-engine/02-rag)